-- Prior violence against the child/ren was most often perpetrated by one or, where applicable, both of the filicide offenders (87% of the 67 cases). - Around 9 in 10 DFV-context filicides demonstrated evidence of a history of IPV prior to the filicide (88% of the 86 cases). - A gendered nature to the DFV context was observed. - The majority of DFV-context filicides were perpetrated by male filicide offenders (68%) compared to female filicide offenders (32%). - Male filicide offenders were more commonly the sole perpetrator of any violence against the filicide victim/s and/or their sibling/s prior to the filicide (73% of cases with prior violence against the child/ren) compared to female filicide offenders (36% of cases with prior violence against the child/ren). - Almost all filicide offenders who were also identified as a primary IPV perpetrator were male (97% of the 58 primary IPV perpetrators).
+- Prior violence against the child/ren was most often perpetrated by one or, where applicable, both of the filicide offenders (87% of the 67 cases). - Around 9 in 10 DFV-context filicides demonstrated evidence of a history of IPV prior to the filicide (88% of the 86 cases). - A gendered nature to the DFV context was observed. - The majority of DFV-context filicides were perpetrated by male filicide offenders (68%) compared to female filicide offenders (32%). - Male filicide offenders were more commonly the sole perpetrator of any violence against the filicide victim/s and/or their sibling/s prior to the filicide (73% of the male filicide offenders in cases with prior violence against the child/ren) compared to female filicide offenders (36% of the female filicide offenders in cases with prior violence against the child/ren). - Almost all filicide offenders who were also identified as a primary IPV perpetrator were male (97% of the 58 primary IPV perpetrators).
 Whereas nearly all the filicide offenders who were also identified as a primary IPV victimsurvivor were female (96% of the 23 primary IPV victim-survivors). - Parental separation was a characteristic in around a third of cases (31%).